 - (ii) Intending to exploit minors in any way;

-- (iv) Threatening, stalking, defaming, defrauding, degrading, victimizing or intimidating anyone for any reason; or
+- (iv) Threatening, stalking, defaming, defrauding, degrading, victimizing, or intimidating anyone for any reason; or

 - (v) Violating applicable privacy laws and regulations;

-- (e) Reverse engineer, decompile, or disassemble Services, except and only to the extent that applicable law expressly permits, despite this limitation;
+- (e) Reverse engineer, decompile, or disassemble the Services, except and only to the extent that applicable law expressly permits, despite this limitation;

-- (f) Use Services in any way that threatens the integrity, performance, or reliability of Services or any Microsoft product or service, including performance or stress testing, or in any manner that works around any technical limitations in Services;
+- (f) Use the Services in any way that threatens the integrity, performance, or reliability of the Services or any Microsoft product or service, including performance or stress testing, or in any manner that works around any technical limitations in Services;

 - (g) Request from a Service more than the minimum data that your Application needs to offer End Users the intended Application functionality;

 - (h) Request from a Service any information outside any permissions granted by the End User of your Application, if a Service requires permissions;

 - (i) Redistribute, resell, or sublicense access to any Microsoft service or Content;